russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

 Finally, change the following items

 - In each of the `yaml` files in `config/`, change BWA indices to appropriate paths.

+Note, if the pipeline folder is moved after running `setup.py`, the internal paths will no longer be valid.
+Instead of moving the folder, users should follow the steps above in the new desired location.

 ##### Quick Test of the Installation